 The Ultimate Guide to Long Term Visit Pass (LTVP) in Singapore

-If you are an expat employee based in Singapore and would like to bring your family or dependents to the country, the long term visit pass (LTVP) is your best bet.
+If you are an expat employee based in Singapore and would like to bring your family or your significant other to the country, the long-term visit pass (LTVP) is your best bet.
 But there are certain criteria that need to be met on the part of both the applicant and the dependents.

-In this Pacific Prime Singapore article, our experts will explain the details of the LTVP and the type of insurance suitable for its holders.
+In this Pacific Prime Singapore article, we will explain the details of the LTVP and the type of insurance suitable for its holders.

 What is a Long-Term Visit Pass (LTVP)?

 The Long-Term Visit Pass (LTVP) is a type of pass designed for certain family members of an Employment Pass or S Pass holder.

 Foreign partners of Singapore Citizens (SCs) or Singapore Permanent Residents (SPRs) are eligible for the Long Term Visit Pass-Plus (LTVP+) system.
 Foreign partners of SCs who apply for LTVP will be immediately considered for LTVP+ if they’re qualified.

 It provides foreign partners of SCs with an extended period of residency, increasing their chances of staying in the country.
 Upon approval, they can stay in Singapore for three years initially, and if their LTVP+ is renewed, they are allowed to reside for five years.

 The best part is that LTVP+ holders are entitled to healthcare and employment benefits.

 A foreign employee can apply for a Long Term Visit Pass for their family if they meet these requirements: